Ssensen-007/MagNet-project/README.md

 ## 核心贡献 (Core Contributions)

-1.  **Multi-view Graph Representation**: We construct a heterogeneous graph containing three views of information: lexical (word-word), syntactic (POS-POS), and factual (entity-entity).
+1.  **Multi-view Graph Representation**: We construct a heterogeneous graph containing three views of information: lexical (word), syntactic (POS), and factual (entity).
 A `GCNEncoder` learns representations for each view.
 2.  **Adaptive MoE Fusion**: We introduce a **Sparsely-gated Mixture of Experts (MoE) layer** (`MoEFeatureFusion`) to dynamically fuse the three view-specific document embeddings (`doc_word`, `doc_pos`, `doc_entity`).
 The gating network learns the optimal combination of experts for each individual text sample.
 3.  **Dual-Granularity Contrastive Learning**: To enhance the discriminative power of the fused representations, we apply a dual-contrastive loss:
     * **Fine-Grained Instance Alignment (FIA)**: Pulls augmented pairs of the same text closer.